Request Appointment

 Lasting change requires more than passive treatment.

-We’ll teach you simple, targeted exercises that you can easily do at home or work to support your neck and posture, in just a few minutes a day.
+We’ll teach you the best neck pain exercises to support chiropractic care that you can easily do at home or work to support your neck and posture, in just a few minutes a day.

 These may include:

-• Scapular retraction and shoulder blade control exercises
+• Scapular retraction exercise and shoulder blade control exercises

 • Thoracic mobility and extension exercises to counteract hunching